 Snacks along the way.
 Chocolates, dry fruit, toffees, glucose; ‘namkeen’ etc. Strong water bottle & water purifying tablets.
 Personal medical kit and Diamox tablet (for high altitude), Sun glasses (to protect your eyes from UV, which is especially strong in high altitudes), sun block or sun screen lotion, wet tissues (Fresh-ones are excellent to wipe off the dust), clothes-line/clips, needle & thread, deo-spray (handy for smelly boots/feet and for a round of spray in the toilet tent!), toilet paper, torch & spare batteries, daypack (small shoulder bag), Camera & films, Binocular.

 This is one of the toughest high altitude road journeys on earth.
 You Must be physically fit – no two ways about that.
-Generally patients with asthma & heart problems have a problem acclimatizing to high altitudes.
-In your interests, it is essential that you be examined by your doctor to know about your health condition and your ability to cope up with the rigors of high altitude travel for days in ‘no road’ conditions, extreme cold, dust, trekking to an altitude of 19500ft during the Parikrama, etc.
+Generally, patients with asthma & heart problems have a problem acclimatizing to high altitudes.
+In your interests, it is essential that you be examined by your doctor to know about your health condition and your ability to cope up with the rigours of high altitude travel for days in ‘no road’ conditions, extreme cold, dust, trekking to an altitude of 19500ft during the Parikrama, etc.

 As you are traveling over high terrain, you are likely to experience symptoms and discomfort of altitude sickness (headache, loss of appetite, nausea, exhaustion, sleeplessness, breathlessness etc.) until your body adjusts to the elevation.
 This can take a couple of days or more depending on an individual.
-For this reason alone, we have made it mandatory to stay 2 nights at Nylam (12000ft) before moving on to the higher altitudes.
+For this reason alone, we have made it mandatory to stay 2 nights at Kerung before moving on to the higher altitudes.
 Be calm, and do not exercise.
 Do not drink alcohol or smoke prior to and during the tour.
 We also recommend you carry a strip of diamox tablets.
 Do consult your physician on the dosage.
 We provide Gamow bag (a special equipment to prevent sickness from high altitude) on this tour.